Salman Taseer: Assassination

 In an interview with Meher Bukhari on Samaa TV, Taseer commented on his view about the country's blasphemy law and on filing a mercy petition for Asia Bibi, who was sentenced to death by a court under the law.

 On 4 January 2011, one of Taseer's bodyguards, Malik Mumtaz Qadri, shot him 27 times with an AK-47 assault rifle at Kohsar Market, near his home in Sector F6, Islamabad, as he was returning to his car after meeting a friend for lunch.
 Kohsar Market is a popular shopping and cafe spot for the city's elite and expatriates.
 Qadri perceived Taseer's defense of the rights of women and religious minorities as insulting to Islam.
-Eight hours before his assassination, he tweeted an Urdu couplet by Shakeel Badayuni: "My resolve is so strong that I do not fear the flames from without, I fear only the radiance of the flowers, that it might burn my garden down."
+Eight hours before his assassination, Taseer tweeted an Urdu couplet by Shakeel Badayuni: "My resolve is so strong that I do not fear the flames from without, I fear only the radiance of the flowers, that it might burn my garden down."

 The next day, just hundreds of people turned up for his funeral in Lahore in spite of denunciations by some Sunni clerics and religious scholars against mourning Taseer.
 Prime Minister Yousuf Raza Gilani and many supporters of the ruling PPP were seen attending the funeral prayer.
 The funeral prayers were finally led by Allama Afzal Chisti of the Ulema wing of the PPP after the chief cleric of the Badshahi Mosque, who had initially agreed to offer prayers, backed off at the last moment, saying he was going out of town.
 Taseer was buried at a military cantonment in Lahore.

-The assassin Malik Mumtaz Hussain Qadri was from Punjab, and was part of the security detail provided to Taseer by the Elite Police.
+The assassin Malik Mumtaz Hussain Qadri was from Punjab, and was part of the security detail provided to Taseer by the Elite Police, which also provided protection for other high-profile figures in Lahore including personnel assigned to the American Consulate in Lahore.
 After the shooting, Qadri threw his weapon down.
 He reportedly pleaded to be arrested.
 After the murder, more than 500 clerics voiced support for the murder and urged a general boycott of Taseer's funeral as he supported a blasphemer.
 Supporters of Mumtaz Qadri blocked police attempting to bring him to the Anti-Terrorism Court in Rawalpindi, and some supporters showered him with rose petals.

 On 1 October 2011, Qadri was sentenced to death by a Pakistani Anti Terrorist court at Islamabad for murdering Taseer.
 Qadri was executed on 29 February 2016.
 Qadri's execution was greeted by "an outpouring of public sympathy" with protests held across the country and an estimated 30,000 attended his funeral, chanting slogans.